 Agile methodologies generally promote a project management process that encourages frequent inspection and adaptation, a leadership philosophy that encourages teamwork, self-organization and accountability, a set of engineering best practices that allow for rapid delivery of high-quality software, and a business approach that aligns development with customer needs and company goals.

-I’m guessing this blog post is going to generate it’s fair share of laughter, snorts of derision, outright anger, incensed murmurs of “he didn’t get it”, and various other rumblings of discontent.
+I’m guessing this blog post is going to generate its fair share of laughter, snorts of derision, outright anger, incensed murmurs of “he doesn’t get it”, and various other rumblings of discontent.
+If it has done so, then it has succeeded.

-It’s worth remembering that 99% of development teams use elements of all the methodologies that have been written about in the text books.
-It’s also worth noting that all attempts to build software in a faster, more efficient, more responsive manner are eventually defeated by millions of words being written about them in textbooks, and managers applying so much structure, measurement and review that you may as well call them all Waterfall and have done with it.
+It’s worth remembering that 99% of development teams use elements of all the methodologies written about in textbooks.
+It’s also worth noting that most attempts to build software in a faster, more efficient, more responsive manner are eventually defeated by millions of words being written about them in textbooks, and managers applying so much structure, measurement and review that you may as well call them all Waterfall and have done with it.